 Suitable Tank Mates For South American Bumblebee Catfish

 Bumblebee Catfish are peaceful fish but as with many other catfish have a predatory nature.
 They will eat small fish like Neon Tetras and Zebra Danios.

 They are suitable for a mixed community tropical fish tank with caution.
 Don’t put them with smaller fish or they will attack and eat them at night.
-They are nocturnal fish which will hunt for food and live food at night.
+They are nocturnal fish that will hunt for food and live food at night.